 Aberdeen's population is slightly older than Scotland as a whole with 16.4% of the population under 16, compared to the national average of 19%.

 The 2011 census found that 92% of the population is ethnically white.
 8% of Aberdonians are from a non-white ethnic minority, including 4.3% Asian (1.5% Indian and 1% Chinese).
 About 2.6% of the population has a Caribbean or African origin.
 Almost one out of every four people in Aberdeen were born outside of Scotland, which is higher than the national average of 16%.
 Of them, 7.6% are from other parts of the United Kingdom.

 The primary religion in Aberdeen is Christianity at 31% of the population (compared to the national average of 54%).
 The largest denominations are the Church of Scotland and the Roman Catholic Church.
 There are also several Protestant, Baptist, and Evangelical congregations as well as two meetinghouses for the LDS Church.

 Aberdeen was recently ranked as the happiest place in Scotland with a rich culture and very low unemployment.

 Aberdeen has the highest share of non-religious people in the country with about 43% of residents claiming no religion.
 Many former churches in Aberdeen have been converted into restaurants and bars.

-98% of the population can and do use English on a regular basis, and often use Scots or Polish languages.
+98% of the population can and do use English regularly, and often use Scots or Polish languages.

 Aberdeen Population Growth